MicrosoftDocs/OfficeDocs-SharePoint/OneDriveForBusiness/deploy-the-sync-client-for-windows.md

 description: "Learn how to deploy the OneDrive sync client to your Office 365 organization."
 ---

-# Deploy the new OneDrive sync client in an enterprise environment
+# Deploy the new OneDrive sync client for Windows

 This article is for IT administrators planning to deploy the new OneDrive sync client to their OneDrive for Business users in work or school environments.
 To install the OneDrive sync client for yourself, [download it](https://go.microsoft.com/fwlink/?linkid=844652) and read the [Sync files with the new OneDrive sync client in Windows](https://support.office.com/article/615391c4-2bd3-4aae-a42a-858262e42a49).